 09. Designated Surveillance Area.
 An area of Idaho, as ordered by the director or his designee, where brucellosis positive wildlife are known or believed to exist and where commingling of wildlife and livestock may lead to transmission of brucellosis from wildlife to livestock.
 (3-31-22)

-10. Domestic Bison.
-All animals in the genus Bison that are owned by a person.
-(3-31-22)

 11. Domestic Cervidae.
 Elk, fallow deer and reindeer that are owned by a person.
 (3-31-22)